-From Jan - Mar 2019, lead artist Drew Taylor will work with 6 individuals / collectives in Dundee and Glasgow to develop their own pieces which will be staged as a work in progress performance at Rep Stripped in Dundee in April 2019.
+From Jan - Mar 2019, lead artist Drew Taylor worked with 6 individuals / collectives in Dundee and Glasgow to develop their own pieces which which were staged as a work in progress performance at Rep Stripped in Dundee in April 2019.

 If you are interested in participating in future Making Space residencies please email email@example.com

 Mark is a writer and actor who was born in Edinburgh and now living in Mid-Lothian.
-For Making Space, he will be creating a performance centred around Scotland, Scandinavia and the oil industry.
+For Making Space, he created a performance centred around Scotland, Scandinavia and the oil industry.

 Niamh is a Dance Artist originally from Dublin, Ireland and currently based in Dundee.
-During Making Space she will begin to develop an interactive dance theatre show about giants and shared legends between Scotland and Ireland.
+During Making Space she developed an interactive dance theatre show about giants and shared legends between Scotland and Ireland.

 Mirain is originally from Wales.
 Since graduating from Edinburgh College of Art in 2015 she has shared her time between Wales and Dundee.
 Society and culture are the main inspirations for her work, with a strong belief in making art for social justice.

 Jordy is an Edinburgh based artist who specialises in contemporary work/queer art.
-He will be developing a performance piece focusing on lung transplants and the journey through it.
+He developed a performance piece focusing on lung transplants and the journey through it.

 Annaliese Broughton is a theatre-maker from Ayr.
-Her performance will seek to confront issues relating to mental health, femininity and celebrity culture by poetically experimenting with moments from her personal life and the myths that surround an icon.
+Her performance seeked to confront issues relating to mental health, femininity and celebrity culture by poetically experimenting with moments from her personal life and the myths that surround an icon.